Cluster design: Integrating gardens and functional flexibility

 The hospital departments and patient unit are designed as clusters, which allow the landscape in, investing the areas between the wings with a garden-like feel.
 The cluster structure provides good functional and architectural opportunities for the expansion of the hospital.
 Wards and sheltered areas are angled towards the nearby quiet gardens, ensuring peace and security in the most private part of the hospital’s zones.
 The relationship between indoors and out is a key element in the entire building.

-The focal point of the complex is ‘The Knowledge Centre’: a five-storey building housing offices, research, and teaching, a canteen, an auditorium, and outpatient facilities.
+At the heart of the complex is ‘The Knowledge Centre’: a five-storey building housing offices, research, and teaching, a canteen, an auditorium, and outpatient facilities.
 The new hospital has a total of 194 beds, an emergency department, outpatient treatment and facilities for research and training.

 You enter the hospital from Stadionvej across the forecourt.
 Visitors arrive at the main entrance and reception, which are closely linked to the emergency department.
 This is where the patients and relatives are split up into Forensic Psychiatry and General Psychiatry, the moment they enter.